PaulFerrariLab/lab-website/index.md

 # Welcome!

 Our lab is housed in the Jack H. Miller Magnetoencephalography Center at Helen DeVos Children's Hospital.
-Here you can learn more about our research, projects, and personnel.
+Here you can learn more about our clinical and academic research, ongoing projects, and personnel.

 {% include section.html %}